MuguruzaaWang/RSGen/README.md

 # What Can Rhetoric Bring Us?
 Incorporating Rhetorical Structure into Automatic Related Work Generation
-This is the Pytorch implementation for [What Can Rhetoric Bring Us?
-Incorporating Rhetorical Structure into Automatic Related Work Generation]
+This is the Pytorch implementation for our paper: What Can Rhetoric Bring Us?
+Incorporating Rhetorical Structure into Automatic Related Work Generation.

+Submitted to Expert Systems with Applications.

 <p align="center">
  <img src="images/model.png" width="700"/>